 (20 electoral votes)

 With 20 electoral votes, Pennsylvania is the most valuable of the three midwest states that Trump captured in 2016.
 Biden has home-town advantage here – he was born and raised in Scranton, a working-class town in the east of the state.
-Polls have consistently put Biden ahead and a recent one by Quinnipiac University gave him an 11-point lead.
+Polls have consistently put Biden ahead but Trump has targeted the state heavily in the final days.
 Democrats are hoping that a strong turnout in Philadelphia and Pittsburgh will outweigh support for Trump in rural counties, particularly in central and western Pennsylvania.
 All eyes will be on three counties in particular – Erie, Luzerne and Northampton – that voted for Barack Obama but swung to Trump in 2016.

 (10 electoral college votes)